mdbergmann/cl-swbymabeweb/blogs/20211218---Common_Lisp_-_Oldie_but_goldie.md

 #### Lambdas

-Lambdas are anonymus functions defined at runtime.
+Lambdas are anonymus functions created at runtime.
 Other than that they are similar to `defun`s, regular/named functions.
 They can be used in place of a function name like this:

 ```lisp
 ((lambda (x) x) "foo")  ;; returns "foo"